 Here’s how to remain motivated to follow a healthy lifestyle

-New Delhi: Focus on the process of maintaining a healthy lifestyle is more important than the end goal, said a top neurologist on Friday, highlighting measures to remain motivated while on a healthy lifestyle journey.
+Focus on the process of maintaining a healthy lifestyle is more important than the end goal, said a top neurologist, highlighting measures to remain motivated while on a healthy lifestyle journey.

 Embarking on a journey towards a healthier lifestyle can be challenging, but staying motivated is the key to long-term success.